Learn how and when to salt foods properly during cooking to enhance natural flavors and make a perfectly seasoned dish.

 Himalayan Pink Salt

-Himalayan Pink Salt is in a class by itself.
-Painstakingly mined from deep within the Himalayan Mountains, these salt deposits were created hundreds of millions of years ago during the formation of the mountain range.
+Himalayan pink salt is in a class by itself.
+Painstakingly mined from deep within the Himalayan Mountains, these salt deposits were created hundreds of millions of years ago during the mountain range’s formation.

 When to Add Salt to Your Foods During Cooking